Swathing vs Direct Combining

 - The swath is placed on stubble for approx. 7 to 10 days or until the seed moisture is 8 to 10%, when the crop should be combined.

-- Research has shown a yield reduction of 10% when plots were swathed at the optimum stage compared to direct combining.
+- Research has shown a possible yield reduction of 10% can occur when swathed at the optimum stage compared to direct combining.

 Winter Canola Harvest- Time of Swathing Guide